 This blog explains the main warning signs of declining lawn health and offers practical ways to restore balance and encourage growth.
 Acting early on these signs helps prevent long-term damage and improves the overall quality of your lawn.
 Following proper care practices strengthens the grass, improves soil health, and keeps gardens neat and well-maintained throughout the year.

-Yellow Patches Showing Lawn Stress
+Yellow Patches Showing Lawn Care Issues

 Yellowing grass is a strong sign that the lawn is experiencing stress due to insufficient nutrients, inconsistent watering, or poor soil balance.
 Without proper lawn care, these patches worsen over time, affecting grass density and leaving the area vulnerable to weeds.
 Restoring healthy colour requires regular monitoring, adjusting fertiliser levels, and maintaining an appropriate watering routine.